 Prior to submission, be sure to fill out each section of the application.
 Applications must be submitted by 11:59pm of the respective due date.
 An example of a student application can be found here, and a Faculty/Staff application example can be found here.

 Monday, September 16, 2013

 September 24th and Beyond

-- Proposals must be submitted electronically to CFRAZER@wellesley.edu by 11:59pm of the respective due date.
+- All applications must be submitted electronically to CFRAZER@wellesley.edu by 11:59pm of the respective due date.

 - Hard copy proposals will not be accepted.

 - All materials should be included in the application.
-Please do not send budgets under a separate cover.
+Please do not send budgets under a separate cover or lecturers bio's.

 - Late proposals will NOT be accepted.
 Please plan accordingly.